tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 end
 ```

-These options enable tracking a program's thread count while using various combinations of the `async` and `await` proxy methods.
+These options enable tracking the program's thread count while using various combinations of the `async` and `await` proxy methods.
 Let's cover them in more detail:

 |Command|Description|
 |-|-|